-Prof. Gründl’s main research interests lie in the area of insurance and risk management.
-During the past years he has concentrated on the question of policyholders’ demand behavior under the possible risk of loss of the insurance benefits and on the resulting consequences for the regulation of insurance companies.
-Presently his research focuses on insurance regulation in order to strengthen the scientific basis for the International Center for Insurance Regulation.
+Prof. Gründl’s main research interests lie in the area of insurance, insurance regulation and risk management.
+He has worked on the question of policyholders’ demand behavior under the possible risk of forgoing insurance benefits and on the resulting consequences for the regulation of insurance companies.
+Presently his research focuses on insurance regulation in order to strengthen the scientific basis for regulatory decisions.

 In his quantitatively oriented lectures he covers corporate finance, insurance economics, and the asset and liability management of insurance companies.